Pride at SAIT

 When someone comes out as part of the 2SLGBTQ+ community, it is essential to provide them with support, understanding, and acceptance.
 By fostering an inclusive environment, we can create a workplace or educational institution where everyone feels valued and respected.

 - Respect confidentiality: Unless given explicit permission to share the information, respect their privacy and maintain confidentiality.
-Coming out is a personal journey, and it's important to honor their trust.
+Coming out is a personal journey, and it's important to honour their trust.

 - Listen and be empathetic: Create space for them to share their experiences, feelings, and concerns.
 Be a good listener and show empathy.
 Avoid making assumptions or judgments.